Francesco D'Isa

-Francesco D'Isa is an Italian artist, writer, journalist and art curator.
-He has worked consistently in the field of erotic art, and also works on comics and a blog.
+Francesco D'Isa is an Italian artist, writer, journalist, and art curator.

 Art career

 He studied philosophy in Florence, Italy.
 He is a self-taught artist.
 He is a pioneer of digital art in Italy, but his drawing abilities let him work with traditional media as well.
-He was the co-founder of the Italian art & literature magazine "Mostro", where he published his first artworks.
-After that, his digital and traditional artworks were featured in many magazines around the world, like "Expose III", Ballistic Publishing (US); "Pixel Surgeons: Extreme manipulation of the figure in Photography", Mitchell Beazley Art & Design, Octopus ed.
-(UK); "Black magic, White Noise" ed "Illusive 3", Die Gestalten Verlag (Germany); "Design 360°", SanDu Culture ed.
-(China), GQ magazine (Italy), Inside Art (Italy).
-His accolade in contemporary art practice has been recognised with several art prizes.
-He has exhibited internationally from Italy, Germany, Holland, Switzerland, England, US, Australia, Russia, South America.
-His theory and practice has been extended as a workshop leader and lecturer in multimedia.
-In 2007 he became "Pornpope" founding the porn-artistic collective Pornsaints.
-He organized for Pornsaints international art exhibitions and parties in art galleries and erotic festivals, both in Europe and USA.
-Moreover, through his work as "Pornpope" many international porn stars like Kylie Ireland, Stoya, Madison Young, Sasha Grey and Ariel Rebel acted for him as muses, models and working partners.
-In 2009 his art has been chosen for the image of the Italian fashion brand bigfatfanny and featured at the fashion fair Pitti Immagine 2010.
+He was the co-founder of the Italian art and literature magazine "Mostro," where he published his first artworks.
+After that, his digital and traditional artworks were featured in many magazines around the world, like "Expose III", Ballistic Publishing (US); "Pixel Surgeons: Extreme Manipulation of the Figure in Photography", Mitchell Beazley Art & Design, Octopus ed.
+(UK); "Black Magic, White Noise", "Illusive 3", Die Gestalten Verlag (Germany); "Design 360°", SanDu Culture ed.
+(China); GQ magazine (Italy); Inside Art (Italy).
+His accolades in contemporary art practice has been recognised with several art prizes.
+He has exhibited internationally from Italy, Germany, Holland, Switzerland, England, US, Australia, Russia, and South America.
+His theory and practice have been extended as a workshop leader and lecturer in multimedia, especially in the field of AI, where he works both as an artist and a theorist.
+In 2007, he became "Pornpope" founding the porn-artistic collective Pornsaints.
+Francesco D'Isa serves as the editorial director for the cultural magazine L’Indiscreto and contributes writings and illustrations to various magazines, both in Italy and abroad.
+He is a professor of Illustration and Contemporary Plastic Techniques at LABA (Brescia).

 Publications

 In 2010, his comic "I., a comic drawn by everyone" become a regular blog of the Italian online newspaper Il Post; in November 2011 "I." has been published as an illustrated book by Nottempo (Italy).
 In 2013, his short stories has been published in "Selezione Naturale", Effequ (Italy) and "Toscani Maledetti", Piano B (Italy) and his short comic "Liebe macht nicht frei, baby!" as ebook for Retina Comics.
 His first novel, "Anna - storia di un palindromo" has been published in 2014 by Effequ (Italy), his second novel, "Ultimo piano (o porno totale)", by Imprimatur (Italy) in 2015, the third "La Stanza di Therese", by Tunué (Italy) in 2017.
-He regularly writes for Il Post (Italy) and RT Book Reviews (USA).
-Since 2015, he's head editor of the Italian magazine L'INDISCRETO.
+His philosophical essay "L'assurda evidenza" was published by Tlon Editions in 2022.
+Most recently, he released the graphic novel "Sunyata" with Eris Edizioni in 2023, one of the first comic books created with AI published in Italy, and the essay "La rivoluzione algoritmica delle immagini" for Sossella Editore (2024).